nopanderer/nopanderer.github.com/_posts/web/2021-08-31-web-server.md

 ---
 layout: post
-title: "[네트워크] 웹서버, WSGI"
+title: "[Web] 웹서버, WSGI"
-categories: network
+categories: web
 ---

 1. this unordered seed list will be replaced by toc as unordered list